BioGRID/BioGRID-Annotation/README.md

 #### Process ENTREZ GENE

-+ Run: **python GENES_updateGeneHistory.py** - This will use the entrez_gene_history in the staging database to swap identifiers if they were replaced with an alternative.
++ Run: **python GENES_updateGeneHistory.py** - This will use _entrez_gene_history_ in the staging database to swap identifiers if they were replaced with an alternative.
 Also, it will discontinue genes that were merged, so there are no redundancies.

++ Run: **python EG_parseGenes.py** - This will load up all new genes into the genes table using only the organisms in the _organisms_ table.